In a hurry? Download a quick guide to phased retirement and return here for complete details later.

 Sick and Vacation Time or Paid Time Off Accrual

-Sick and vacation time or paid time off (PTO) accrual is based on the actual appointment fraction during your phased retirement.
-For example, if you are elgible for sick and vacation time prior to going on a 50% appointment during your phased retirement, you will accrue 50% of your usual sick and vacation pay.
-Eligibility for sick and vacation pay or PTO must be maintained during phased retirement for accural to continue.
+Sick time and vacation/PTO are not protected by phased retirement.
+You must maintain eligibility for sick and vacation pay or PTO during phased retirement for accrual to continue.
+Accrual is based on the actual appointment fraction during your phased retirement and maximum accrual eligibility rules apply.
+For more information, refer to SPG 201.64-0 or the applicable Paid Time Off leave policy.
 Consult with your department's HR representative about your eligibility for sick or vacation time or PTO prior to going on phased retirement.
 Members of a collective bargaining agreement should refer to their contract.

 Phased Retirement Income Options